 Priority Areas: Priority will be given to qualified applicants from states west of the Mississippi, as well as those who are familiar with NAEYC Early Childhood Associate Degree Accreditation.

 How to submit:

-► If you are interested in directly applying for the role, you may skip the nomination form and instead complete this Application Form and return as an attached file along with a copy of your résumé to firstname.lastname@example.org.
-Please include “Commission application” in the subject line.
+► If you are interested in applying for the role, please complete this Application Form and return as an attached file along with a copy of your résumé to firstname.lastname@example.org.
+Please include “Commission Application” in the subject line.

-Nomination Forms are due by midnight January 31, 2014.
-Application Forms are due by midnight March 1, 2014.
+Application Forms are due by midnight April 1, 2014.